 Sand Volleyball Tourneys

 The most popular competition in the world is the Beach Volleyball World Championship.
-It was founded in 1997.
-It is performed regularly every two years.
-Before the official start of the competition, they had been held in Rio since 1986.
+It was founded in 1997 and occurs every two years.
+Before the official start of the competition, it was held in Rio since 1986.

 Also popular is the Beach Volleyball World Tour, which started in 1980.
-It participates in countries from all continents.
+Countries from all continents compete in this tournament.

 In addition, athletes compete in Grand Slam tournaments.
 Men started competing in 199.
 Women started fighting after four years.